The success of display advertising — anywhere in the world — relies on targeting the right audience with the right message.

 Here are the key decisions that you’ll make when building your Display ad campaign.
 We’ve used a travel agency as an example.
 Follow along with your own business in mind, and you’ll have the building blocks to create your own basic "Display Network only campaign" in Google Ads.

 Focus your campaign

-When you create your campaigns, think about the products and services you want to feature for each.
-It’s best to create campaigns focused on a single, specific offering to help you organise and manage your AdWords account over time.
+When you create your campaigns, think about the products and services that you want to feature for each.
+It’s best to create campaigns focused on a single, specific offering to help you organize and manage your Google Ads account over time.
 For example, a travel agency might create a specific campaign about cruises, rather than a general campaign about travel packages.

 Consider your keywords and placements

 When you choose both keywords and placements for an ad group, they work together to determine where your ads will appear on the Display Network, and how much you'll pay for them.
 You can choose to show your ads based only on your keyword list, while using placements to adjust your bidding.
 Or, you can use a combination of placements and keywords to refine where your ads are eligible to show.
 Using both together helps you narrow the audience for your ads, and set the right price for clicks from potential customers.

 Keywords are one way that you can get your ads to show on the Display Network.
 To find you an audience who’s interested in your business and more likely to take action, Google Ads uses contextual targeting.
 This works by Google analysing the content of each webpage to determine its central theme, and then matching to your ad using your keywords and topic selections, your language and location targeting, a visitor's recent browsing history and other factors.

 Based on our travel agency example, the travel agency can choose the following campaign keywords: five-star cruises, luxury cruises, premium cruises.
 Their ads will show on Display Network sites whose theme matches those keywords.